|

 It was brought to Skelton on Monday, July 16th, and on Friday was taken to the Castle Grounds and exhibited by Mr Harper, engineer of the makers, Messrs Merryweather.

 Steam was got up in nine minutes and in another minute or two a jet of water was being discharged some 150 feet in the air.
-Afterwards more jets were added, so that four or more were playing at the same time.

 The hose was run out from the engine as it stood by the moat to the Castle and water was thrown on the top and over all the buildings.